PrzemekKozakQA/Memento-Flask-application/README.md

 * Providing JSON with data when searching by the name of the saved word
 * Marking a word in the database as remembered
 * Deleting a word from the database
-* Providing information that the word id was not found
+* Providing information that the word ID was not found

 Running tests in the local environment:
     To run the tests, download the files from the Postman_Tests folder and then import the collection file [Memento_application_integration_tests.postman_collection.json](/Postman_tests/Memento_application_integration_tests.postman_collection.json) and the environment file [Test_ENV.postman_environment.json](/Postman_tests/Test_ENV.postman_environment.json) to Postman.
 The exact import process is described in the [Postman documentation](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/#import-postman-data).
-    After importing the data, remember to select an environment and run the Memeno application locally before running the tests.
+    After importing the data, remember to select an environment and run the Memento application locally before running the tests.

 ### GUI tests in Selenium